 How and when will we receive our photos?
 I will send your wedding photos in a private online gallery 4-6 weeks after the wedding.
 All of the high-resolution images are yours to keep, download, print, and share.
-No logos or watermarks.

 Do we need a second photographer?
-I recommend a second shooter if there will be more than 85 guests, if you aren’t seeing each other before the ceremony, or if there are many details to be photographed.
+I recommend and include a second shooter if there will be more than 90 guests, if you’re not seeing each other before the ceremony, if you have a large bridal party and family, and if there are many details to be photographed.

 Do you do formal portraits of our families?
 Yes!
 Your families are a big part of your lives, and as your big day approaches, I will ask you for a full list of names to make sure we get all the photos taken in the best time so you can get back to partying, and any requests you have for where you want those photos taken and in what order.
 You can check out a few samples here!

 Why are engagement shoots included?
 These sessions are a great way for us to get to know each other, and for you to get comfortable with me shooting you, and to learn more about what makes you an awesome couple.
 I learn more about you as a couple, how you interact and what you're comfortable with doing in front of the camera so that on your wedding day, you won't even feel me in the room.
 I like to suggest we start somewhere that's personally meaningful to you as a couple, whether where you met or somewhere you often go together.
 This is all about having fun, and getting some beautiful moments together.
 Finally, the photos are great for Save-the-Dates, wedding websites, or a wedding slideshow.

 Why do you include Polaroids?
 A few reasons.
 1. I love, love, love instant film.
 2. You get to take home tiny memories of your special day while you're waiting for your digital photos to be delivered.
 3. We live in such a digital world, tangible memories you can hang up at home are so special.
 4. Why not?!